 Exposure Equipment Eye / Face Safety glasses with side shields should be worn as a minimum.
 Safety glasses or goggles and face shield are recommended where there is a possibility of splashing or spraying.
 Eyewash stations and shower facilities should be located near potential exposure locations.
 Skin Wear appropriate personal protective clothing to prevent skin contact.
 Gloves constructed of Viton, nitrile, neoprene or PVC are recommended when handling this material.
 Chemical protective clothing such as of E.I.
 DuPont TyChem®, Barricade® or equivalent recommended based on degree of exposure.
 Note: The resistance of specific material may vary from product to product as well as with degree of exposure.
 Consult manufacturer specifications for further information.
+Respirator selection, use and maintenance should be in accordance with the requirements of the OSHA Respiratory Protection Standard, 29 CFR 1910.134 and the OSHA Benzene Standard, 29 CFR 1910.1028.
 No respiratory protection is required under typical operating conditions with adequate ventilation.
 Respiratory protection is required when airborne exposures exceed or are expected to exceed permissible exposure limits.
-A NIOSH/MSHA-approved air-purifying respirator with organic vapor cartridges or canister may be required under certain circumstances where airborne concentrations are or may be expected to exceed exposure limits or for odor or irritation.
-Protection provided by air-purifying respirators is limited.
-Refer to OSHA 29 CFR 1910.134, ANSI Z88.2-1992, NIOSH Respirator Decision Logic and the manufacturer for additional guidance on respiratory protection selection and limitations.
-Respiratory Use a positive pressure, air-supplied respirator if there is a potential for uncontrolled release, exposure levels are not known, in oxygen-deficient atmospheres or any other circumstance where an air-purifying respirator may not provide adequate protection.
+The respirator shall be NIOSH/MSHA-approved.
+The type of respirator chosen shall be based on the exposure levels, if known, and the assigned protection factor (29 CFR 1910.134) of the respirator.
+Respiratory Use an approved positive pressure, air-supplied respirator if there is a potential for uncontrolled release, exposure levels are not known, in oxygen-deficient atmospheres or any other circumstance where an air-purifying respirator may not provide adequate protection.
 Supplied air respirators with an escape bottle may be appropriate when oxygen levels are inadequate, gas/vapor warning properties are poor or if air-purifying filter capacity/rating may be exceeded.
 Specific requirements under the OSHA occupational exposure to Benzene may apply if concentrations exceed the action level or permissible limits.
 Consult 29 CFR 1910.1028 for further information.
 Personal Hygiene Always observe good personal hygiene measures such as washing after handling the material and before eating, drinking, smoking or using the lavatory.
 Routinely wash work clothing and protective equipment to remove contaminants.
 Discard contaminated clothing and footwear that cannot be cleaned.
 Thermal Product is stored at ambient temperature.
 No thermal protection is required except for emergency operations involving actual or potential for fire.
 Use adequate ventilation to keep vapor concentrations of this product below occupational exposure and flammability limits, particularly in confined spaces.